What skills do kids actually need for Kindergarten readiness?

 Kids have to learn how to both win and lose respectfully.

 Please let your child lose.
-Don’t let them win at Go Fish every.single.time.
-They will not win at everything in school and how difficult would it be to teach a class of 20 children who are all used to winning?
+Don’t let them win at Go Fish every. single. time.
+They will not win at everything in school and that is a hard lesson to learn with 20 other kids staring back at you.

 In life, we don’t always win.